-Proposition 65 is a unique California law that requires businesses to include a warning on any products that contain quantifiable amounts of over eight-hundred possible chemicals, many of which are naturally occurring.
+Proposition 65 is a unique California law that requires businesses to include a warning on any products that contain quantifiable amounts of over 800 possible chemicals, many of which are naturally occurring.

-Some of our botanicals contain low levels of lead which is often naturally occurring, and our products are well below FDA's current tolerable intake levels (and many times less than the amount shown to cause harm in adults).
+Some botanicals (even those grown and processed organically) contain low levels of lead which is often naturally occurring, and our botanical products are well below FDA's current tolerable intake levels (and many times less than the amount shown to cause harm in adults).
 See below for more information regarding Prop 65 labeling.

 Why do I have a Prop 65 warning on my herbal products?

 At Mountain Rose Herbs we are dedicated to bringing you only the finest organic herbal products.
-We stringently test our herbs for contaminates and our dedication to organic and wild- harvested herbs speaks volumes about our desire to provide you and your family with only the best.
-You can find out further information about our quality control process here.
+We stringently test our herbs for contaminates and our dedication to organic and wild-harvested herbs speaks volumes about our desire to provide you and your family with only the best.
+You can find out further information about our sourcing here.